-- submit: Execute a changelist trigger after changelist creation, but before file transfer.
-Trigger may not access file contents. - content: Execute a changelist trigger after changelist creation and file transfer, but before file commit.

-To obtain file contents, use commands such as p4 diff2, p4 files, p4 fstat, and p4 print with the revision specifier @=change, where change is the changelist number of the pending changelist as passed to the script in the %changelist% variable.

-- commit: Execute a changelist trigger after changelist creation, file transfer, and changelist commit. - save: Execute specification trigger after its contents are parsed, but before its contents are stored in the Perforce database.
-Trigger may not modify form specified in %formfile% variable. - out: Execute specification trigger upon generation of form to end user.
-Trigger may modify form. - in: Execute specification trigger on edited form before contents are parsed and validated by the Perforce server.
-Trigger may modify form. - delete: Execute specification trigger after its contents are parsed, but before the specification is deleted from the Perforce database.
+Field Meaning name The user-defined name of the trigger. type There are nine trigger types, divided into three subtypes: changelist submission triggers, form triggers, and authentication triggers.
+Changelist submission triggers: • change-submit: Execute a changelist trigger after changelist creation, but before file transfer.
+Trigger may not access file contents. change-content: Execute a changelist trigger after changelist creation and file transfer, but before file commit.
+To obtain file contents, use commands such as p4 diff2, p4 files, p4 fstat, and p4 print with the revision specifier @=change, where change is the changelist number of the pending changelist as passed to the script in the %changelist% variable. • change-commit: Execute a changelist trigger after changelist creation, file transfer, and changelist commit.
+Form triggers: • form-save: Execute form trigger after its contents are parsed, but before its contents are stored in the Perforce database.
+Trigger may not modify form specified in %formfile% variable. • form-out: Execute form trigger upon generation of form to end user.
+Trigger may modify form. • form-in: Execute form trigger on edited form before contents are parsed and validated by the Perforce server.
+Trigger may modify form. form-delete: Execute form trigger after its contents are parsed, but before the form is deleted from the Perforce database.
 Trigger may not modify form.
+Authentication triggers: • auth-check: Execute an authentication check trigger to verify a user's password against an external password manager during login, or when setting a new password. • auth-set: Execute an authentication set trigger to send a new password to an external password manager.